 The City and the North Auburn Housing Development Corporation (NAHDC) completed the affordable housing subdivision's initial design and development in PY 2019.
-The site work was completed in PY 2019, and the NAHDC has completed the first four homes in the Tucker Heights subdivision, three homes will be underway fall 2022.
+The site work was completed in PY 2019, and the NAHDC has completed the first four homes in the Tucker Heights subdivision, three homes are underway in the spring of 2023.